bronson/portkey/README.md

 To modify the appearance of the login page, edit `web/index.php` and update the CSS in the style section.

-### Potential Issues
+### Troubleshooting

-- **Application fails to start**: Ensure the `PORTS` environment variable is set in your `.env` file
+- **Application fails to start**: Ensure the `PORTS` environment variable is set in your `.env` file.
 - **Web page doesn't load**: Check if the configured web ports (default: 80/443) are accessible and not blocked by firewall.
-Check your webserver logs to see if the request hit the server: `docker-compose logs portkey-web`
+Check your webserver logs to see if the request hit the server: `docker-compose logs portkey-web`.
 - **Authentication works but access wasn't granted**: Verify filter logs to ensure rules are being applied to the correct ports.
+Run `portkeyctl check` to verify the status of the iptables entries.
 - **Rules not being applied**: Check if the `access_log` and `authorized_ips` files exist in the root directory and have permissions 666.
 The filter service maintains the authorized_ips file which lists all IPs with access to protected ports.
-- **Changes to passwd file not taking effect**: Ensure your passwd file is in the root directory and restart the container with `docker-compose restart php`
+- **Changes to passwd file not taking effect**: Ensure your passwd file is in the root directory and restart the container with `docker-compose restart php`.
-- **Clear all access and start over**: Run `sudo ./portkeyctl clear` to manually flush the firewall chain
+- **Clear all access and start over**: Run `sudo ./portkeyctl clear` to manually flush the firewall chain.
-- **Access remains after container is stopped**: This is by design - access rules are persistent across restarts
+- **Access remains after container is stopped**: This is by design - access rules are persistent across restarts.

 ## License